The difference between military funeral honors and ‘full’ military honors

 Sometimes, a ceremonial bugle will be used, where the song comes from a speaker in the bell of the bugle, but the song isn’t actually being played live.

-The honor guard will then fold the flag draping the casket and present it to the family.
+The honor guard will then fold the flag draped on the casket and present it to the family.
 If the veteran is cremated, the folding ceremony varies slightly, but is still presented to the next of kin.
-Burial flags are provided free of charge, but must be coordinated through a funeral director or VA office, after completing the required form.
+Burial flags are provided free of charge, but must be coordinated through a funeral director or VA office after completing the required form.

-Every veteran interred at Arlington National Cemetery will have a 17-person casket team, a firing party, a bugler and the folding of and presentation of the flag.
+Every veteran interred at Arlington National Cemetery will have a six to eight-person pallbearer team, a firing party, a bugler, and the folding and presentation of the flag.

 For members of the Coast Guard and the Navy, families can request a burial at sea.
 Families are responsible for transporting the remains to the port of embarkation and must know that the burial will take place during a routine deployment.
 It’s unlikely that the family will be able to be present at a burial at sea.

 Some veterans are eligible to receive military honors with escort, also known as “full” military honors.
-What eligible veterans receive with full military honors also varies by availability and service.
+The benefits that eligible veterans receive with full military honors also vary by availability and service.

 If the veteran is being interred at Arlington, they are eligible to be driven to the gravesite by the cemetery’s caisson, a wagon driven by a team of six horses.

-Families can also request a military flyover, if the assets are available to the location of the funeral and the weather permits.
+Families can also request a military flyover if the assets are available at the location of the funeral and the weather permits.